Postpartum care: Effectiveness

 Access to comprehensive health insurance has been associated with higher rates of postpartum visit attendance, as well as lower rates of preventable hospital readmissions and emergency department use during the postpartum period.
 These findings suggest that structural healthcare coverage plays a significant role in promoting continuity of postpartum care.

 Outcomes during the postpartum period that have received the most research attention include breastfeeding, greater attendance at postpartum visits, readmissions and emergency room visits, anxiety and depression, oral glucose tolerance testing, hemoglobin A1c testing and contraceptive use.

 Based on the 2023 meta-analysis conducted by the Patient-Centered Outcomes Research Institute, in the United States more comprehensive health insurance is likely associated with greater attendance at postpartum visits and may be associated with fewer preventable readmissions and emergency room visits.

-Research into modern postpartum care strategies in the U.S. and Canada have focused on comparative effectiveness of different care delivery models, analyzing where, how, when, and who provides care, and the impact of health insurance coverage extensions.
+Research into modern postpartum care strategies in the U.S. and Canada has focused on comparative effectiveness of different care delivery models, analyzing where, how, when, and who provides care, and the impact of health insurance coverage extensions.

 Further research explores the management of postpartum hypertension, including the use of home blood pressure monitoring, pharmacological treatments, and magnesium sulfate regimens for preeclampsia, with emphasis on addressing disparities in care access and outcomes relating to race, ethnicity, and social determinants of health.

 Nearly 80% of current studies focus on specific intervention targets of postpartum care.
 More research is needed to look into the profound topic of general postpartum care.

 General postpartum visits

-Evidence suggests that postpartum visits from home or by telephone compared to at the clinic, are associated with similar levels of depression or anxiety symptoms up to 1-year post pregnancy.
+Evidence suggests that postpartum visits from home or by telephone, compared to at the clinic, are associated with similar levels of depression or anxiety symptoms up to 1-year post pregnancy.

-There is also no reliable evidence that integration of care across multiple types of providers has an impact on depression symptoms or substance use up to 1 year post pregnancy.
+There is also no reliable evidence that integration of care across multiple types of providers has an impact on depression symptoms or substance use up to 1 year post-pregnancy.

 A 2023 systematic review of postpartum care, up to a year after pregnancy, concluded that more comprehensive healthcare coverage was associated with high attendance rates for scheduled postpartum visits.
+There is not reliable evidence of the effect of attendance for postpartum visits on maternal and child outcomes.

-A 2021 randomized control trial (RCT) observed that postpartum mothers who are visited by human service professionals or public health nurses were more likely to begin breastfeeding and breastfeed longer than those who received no home visits.
+A 2021 randomized controlled trial (RCT) observed that postpartum mothers who are visited by human service professionals or public health nurses were more likely to begin breastfeeding and breastfeed longer than those who received no home visits.

-Contraceptive Care
+Contraceptive care

-Woman going through postpartum are more susceptible to unexpected pregnancies.
-Keeping into consideration the health of the mother, the postpartum period is one year.
+Women going through postpartum are more susceptible to unexpected pregnancies.
+The postpartum period is one year when considering a mother's health.
 Intrauterine device (IUD) use at 3 and 6 months is similar to early contraceptive use.
 However, at 6 months, there is greater use of the implant.